 7. Little Bruins: A Grizzly Bear Curriculum for California Kids

 Californians are increasingly interested in the past, present, and future of grizzlies in their state, yet our research shows that they know little about these iconic animals.
-The California Grizzly Study Group plans several education and outreach initiatives, and one of our most important audiences is children.
+The California Grizzly Research Network is planning several education and outreach initiatives, and one of our most important audiences is children.

-Beginning in the fall of 2017, this project will work with undergraduate students training for careers in environmental education to create a project-based curriculum on grizzly bear history, science, and conservation for two- to five-year-olds.
-We will develop this curriculum in prekindgergarten classes at the UCSB Children’s Center, and then look to expand it outward from there.
+Beginning in the fall of 2017, this project is working with undergraduate students training for careers in environmental education to create a project-based curriculum on grizzly bear history, science, and conservation for two- to five-year-olds.
+We are beginning this process by developing a curriculum in Pre-K classes at the UCSB Children’s Center.

 Team members: Jolie Colby, Kiana Baghaie